carolgilabert/carols-blog/src/posts/opposite-of-depression.md

 ---
 title: The opposite of depression
+subtitle: "All of the feels, all at once."
 author: Carolina Gilabert
 date: 2020-02-01
 readingTime: 2 min
 ---

 Does anyone know what the opposite of depression is?

 I’ve had a couple of encounters with depression in my life, almost in passing.
 Like a big weight that I take around on piggy back for a few weeks, and then it dissipates.